Embird Embroidery Software

 Fig. 3

-The next step is to draw object that will serve as a mask for splitting.
-The ring will be sliced on places where mask run on top of the ring (highlighted with thick lines).
-Therefore, the mask edges must be drawn carefully on the intersection with the ring.
-On other places, you can draw it with lower accuracy.
+The next step is to draw an object that will serve as a mask for splitting.
+The ring will be sliced at the places where the mask runs over the top of the ring (highlighted with thick lines).
+Therefore, the mask edges must be drawn carefully at the intersection with the ring.
+In other places, you can draw it with less accuracy.

-In this example we use fill object as a mask.
-Mask can be any object (sfumato, column) except lines (outline, connection, manual stitches).
-The mask will have no stitches, it is only a temporary object.
-Therefore, it does not matter where is its start and end point or how its parameters are set.
-Mask can even have one or several openings (holes).
+In this example, we use a fill object as a mask.
+A mask can be any object (sfumato, column) except lines (outline, connection, manual stitches).
+The mask will have no stitches; it is only a temporary object.
+Therefore, it does not matter where its start and end point are or how its parameters are set.
+A mask can even have one or several openings (holes).

 Object and mask selected for shaping operation